Krzyż Wielkopolski: History

 After further railway lines to Wałcz and Rogoźno had been built from this point in the following years, the station had gained such importance that a new settlement developed in its vicinity.
+In the 1880s, it had a population of 352.
 A Protestant church was built in 1882 and the market square was completed in 1900.
-The good rail connections prompted several industrial companies such as a starch factory and wood processing companies to setup in the area.
+The good rail connections prompted several industrial companies such as a starch factory and wood processing companies to set up in the area.
 The population had increased from 430 in 1880 to 2,400 in 1910.

 Until 1887, Kreuz belonged to the Czarnikau district in the Province of Posen and after its bifurcation, to the Filehne district until 1920.
 It remained part of Germany in the interwar period, but was located only 2 km from the new border with Poland.
 Kreuz became part of the newly formed Province of Posen-West Prussia and was located in the Netzekreis district.
 It was incorporated as a town in 1936.
 In 1938, with the dissolution of the province of Posen-West Prussia, Kreuz was incorporated into the Province of Pomerania.

-Towards the end of World War II, the Red Army occupied the region and 85% of the town was destroyed.
-After the war, the town became part of Poland.
+During World War II, the Polish resistance was active in the town.
+Feliks Kasprzak, who founded the local military and civil administration cell of the Home Army, was arrested by the Gestapo in April 1944, however, he escaped during a German-perpetrated death march in 1945.
+Towards the end of the war, the Red Army occupied the region and 85% of the town was destroyed.
+After the war, along with northern Greater Poland, it became again part of Poland.
+The historic Polish name Krzyż was confirmed as official, and later on, the adjective Wielkopolski was added after the region of Greater Poland, within which it is located, to distinguish it from other places of the same name.

+Sports

+The local football team is Drawa Krzyż Wielkopolski.
+It competes in the lower divisions.